hphelion/documentation/commercial/GA1/commerical.services-orchestration-overview.md

 You can use any of several command-line interface software to access the Orchestration service.
 See the [OpenStack Command Line Interface Reference](http://docs.openstack.org/cli-reference/content/heatclient_commands.html).

 For more information on installing the CLI, see [Install the OpenStack command-line clients](http://docs.openstack.org/user-guide/content/install_clients.html).

+### Maintaining Heat templates ###
+Because you can modify Heat templates, any updates to `openstack/tripleo-heat-templates` by design do not automatically overwrite existing templates.
+If you are using a modified heat template, then update the new templates provided with the installer to reflect your modifications in your previous deployment.

+If you have not made any changes to the original Heat template, then you can safely execute `./tripleo/tripleo-incubator/scripts/hp_ced_installer.sh --update-undercloud` and `./tripleo/tripleo-incubator/scripts/hp_ced_installer.sh --update-overcloud` to update the Heat templates.

 <!--
 ## How To's with the HP Helion Orchestration Service ## {#howto}